zowe/zowe-cli-profile-migration/README.md

 NOTE: A Windows script is also provided to remove credentials from the operating system.

 * WindowsSecureCredentialsCleanup.bat removes credentials from the Windows Vault.

+To execute the project, from a terminal application, change to the project directory

+* Clone zowe-cli-profile-migration.
+* Execute 'npm install'.
+* Execute 'npm run build'.
+* Execute 'node ./lib/convert.js'.

+NOTE: There is no output from the utility.